-ISTQB Automotive Software Tester live course - Dates and application
+ISTQB Specialist: Automotive Software Tester – Instructor-Led Live Training - Dates and application

 Applying for closed-group training

-Our course prepares attendees for the ISTQB Automotive Software Tester exam, going into detail on the characteristics of automotive software testing, including numerous examples and tasks.
+Our training program prepares participants for the ISTQB Automotive Software Tester exam, going into detail on the characteristics of automotive software testing, including numerous examples and tasks.

-Mainly for software developers, testers and business analysts working in the automotive industry.
+Mainly for software developrs, testers and business analysts working in the automotive industry.

 ISTQB Certified Tester Foundation Level exam or equivalent knowledge.
-Moreover, it is a plus if a student has a basic knowledge of the car industry.
+Moreover, it is a plus if a student has a foundational knowledge of the car industry.

 Our course deals with the methodology, background, planning, implementing, techniques, metrics, risks and further development of automotive testing, in line with the recommendations of ISTQB.
 Besides exam questions we also place great emphasis on real-life examples and tasks related to automotive testing.
-The course is vendor and device independent.
+The comprehensive program is vendor and device independent.

 1. INTRODUCTION